How to Find the Hybridization of a Central Atom – Easy Steps for Class 11 (ISC, CBSE and State Boards) Chemistry

 sp3d3 hybridisation

-Four simple steps for determination of Hybridisation
+Four simple steps for the determination of Hybridisation

 Example